The HR Recruitment Process: More Than Just Hiring People

 1. Performance Management and Retention

-Staffing is not just about hiring; it also involves managing employee performance and engagement.
+Staffing is not just about hiring; it also involves managing employee performance and employee engagement.
 Companies implement performance evaluations, career development programs, and retention strategies to maintain a motivated workforce.
+Effective staffing leads to improved retention, reduced costs, and a long-term commitment from employees.

 The Importance of Staffing in Business Growth